Ncookiez/310-Cell-Project/README.md

     * getInitialStatement() - Contains the initial statement once a game of hangman is started.
     * getGuessFromString(str) - This functions extracts the letter guessed by the user from their input.
   * getHangmanResponse(str) - This function makes use of the functions above in order to start the game, and calls the appropriate functions throughout the game.

+* **VoiceLoad.js**
+  * loadVoice() - Function that is called by ChatBot.js when the window loads.
+This sets up the language toggle button.
+  * speal(phrase) - Function that is used to speak any string that is given to it with the currently selected language (English or French).

+* **VoiceRecLoad.js**
+  * loadVoiceRec() - Function that is called by ChatBot.js when the window loads.
+This sets up the speech input button and the voice recognition object.
+  * setRecLang(lang) - Sets the current language that should be detected
+  * resetVoiceRec() - Resets the color of the speech input button after a timeout